vlorikcom/snapLaunch/README.md

 ## Docker Setup

-ShipFree provides Docker configurations for both **development** and **production** environments.
+snapLaunch provides Docker configurations for both **development** and **production** environments.
 Below, you'll find the structure of the Docker files and the commands to get started.

 ### Docker File Structure